 This new blog was inaugurated with the same idea.
 Anyone can ask a question.
 You don’t have to be a church person, a Christian, or even religious.
 But the questions have to be in my areas of expertise—theology, religion, worship, ritual, meditation, spirituality, parenting, even yoga.
 In retirement I’ve become an ardent yogi and have studied yoga history and philosophy.
-I am especially interested in topics related to the body.
-I avoid politics.
+I am especially interested in topics related to the body, which became a new area of interest after my year of chemotherapy in 2006-2007.
+I avoid politics on this blog, but not social issues.
 I’m bold enough to give answers to what I know and have opinions on, but hopefully not foolish enough to write about issues in which I lack expertise (even though I might have opinions).
 I’ll keep up the blog as long as it’s fun for me.
 After all, I’m retired.
 I can do the things I want to do.

 So please send your questions.